 There's something about lemons that make them synonymous with summer's long, lazy days and leisurely pace, and maybe that's why we like them so much in desserts.
 Iced Lemon Mousse provides lemon lovers with an alternative to traditional favorites such as lemon meringue pie, lemon drops or lemon bars.

 Ideal for any occasion that calls for something sweet and cold that's delightfully light and fresh.
 Fresh lemons are always available, making this an excellent go-to dessert for any time of the year.
 This treat has what it takes to make your taste buds tingle.

-Are you seeking a low-fat dessert option that’s nonetheless full of flavor and elegant enough for a classy dinner party?
-With only 2 grams of fat per serving, this dessert is packed with creamy lemony goodness without making you feel weighed down.
+Are you seeking a dessert option that's full of flavor and elegant enough for a classy dinner party?
+This dessert is packed with creamy lemony goodness without making you feel weighed down.

 The evaporated milk provides a full-bodied velvety texture that pairs perfectly with the tang of sugared lemons, while the sweet biscuit topping adds just the right amount of crunch.